nccgroup/house/README.md

 Try to restart **both** the frida server and House, if still not working, please file an issue.

 #### Frida error?
-House has been tested using Frida version < 11.0.0; there might be some issues with the newest version, also make sure frida-python matches frida-server's version.
+House has been tested using Frida version 11.0.9; there might be some issues with some other versions, also make sure frida-python matches frida-server's version.
 If still not working, try to run the generated frida scripts manually to see if it works.